Coins We Grade & Policies

 Declared Value Policy

 Submitters to NGC UK are required to list a declared value for each coin in their submission.
-By submitting a coin and listing a declared value, the submitter agrees that the declared value represents the current fair market value of the submitted coin.
+By submitting a coin and listing a declared value, the submitter agrees that the declared value represents the current fair market value (FMV) of the submitted coin.
+The declared value must represent the FMV of a genuine coin of that same issue and variety in the same approximate condition.

 If you do not know the coin’s current fair market value, you can assign a declared value based on the price you paid for the coin (if purchased recently), a value you found in a price guide (such as the NGC Price Guide), the price a dealer offered to pay you for the coin or other reasonable determining method.

 NGC UK does not assign values to coins.
 If NGC UK determines that a coin is undervalued and does not qualify for the tier or services selected, it may adjust the tier and charge the appropriate difference in conservation, grading and/or services fees based on its determination of the coin’s current Fair Market Value.
+(Note: NGC will adjust the tier even if the coin is later determined to be not genuine, altered or otherwise ungradable.)
 NGC UK will not, however, change the declared value originally assigned by the submitter.

 The declared value is used to insure a coin while it is at NGC UK’s facility and, for coins that are shipped by NGC UK to NGC in the US for grading, to insure a coin while it is in transit.
 In addition, in the extremely rare event that a coin is lost or damaged while at NGC UK’s facility, the submitter will be compensated based on the coin’s current Fair Market Value (as defined below) in the condition in which it was received by NGC UK; provided that in no event will the compensation exceed the declared value listed by the submitter on the NGC UK Submission Form.
 It is therefore very important that the declared value listed by the submitter represent the coin’s current fair market value.